 If you've reached Good karma, the Talon Company Mercs will go after your head, calling you a "holier-than-thou white-knight".
 It matters little for some people though, since it also means more things to kill.
 That turns into more XP, ammo, armor, and weapons, as well as more thingsto shoot at.

-No One Could Survive That: Colonel Autumn, you, and Sentinel Lyons.
-Autumn clearly injects himself with some sort of Applied Phlebotinum before being hit with the radiation wave, while Lyons was outside the control room and therefore took a less powerful blast.
+No One Could Survive That: Colonel Autumn in one scene: Sentinel Lyons and yourself in a later one.
+Autumn clearly injects himself with some sort of Applied Phlebotinum before the radiation brings him down: Lyons was outside the control room and therefore took a less powerful blast.
 You, on the other hand, have no such explanation for your survival.
 However, you do ultimately survive even if you go into the room, which kills Lyons, so maybe the Lone Wanderer is just that much more durable to this situation.

-Not So Different: The Enclave radio station is frequently criticized by the Brotherhood for spreading deceitful propoganda across the waste.
+Not So Different: The Enclave radio station is frequently criticized by the Brotherhood for spreading deceitful propaganda across the waste.
 This may be true, but these criticisms are made somewhat ironic by the fact that the BOS have their very own propaganda puppet in the form of Three-Dog.
+Admittedly, his is 'white' propaganda - true boasts of actual accomplishments - but it's still basically a grab for good publicity.

 Obvious Beta: Getting stuck in the scenery in the Wasteland, constant crashing, missing textures, an innumerable number of bugs that cause the game to hang (including the giant Bad Ass anti-communist robot refusing to move, which always seems to happen once every playthrough), Radscorpions and Brahmin spawning stuck in the ground half the time, the PS3 version locking up if one of your friends signed into PSN (patched, thankfully), framerate and control lag that randomly appears to the point where you have to reset on the console versions, all the Operation: Anchorage equipment being glitched somehow, The Pitt being completely unplayable at launch, Broken Steel making your companions invincible and have Three Dog spoil the entire game even if you just left the Vault...Seriously, it can get really bad at times.
 Thankfully, there are plenty of unofficial patches that clean things up a bit...unless of course you have the console version, in which case, you're completely screwed, because the official patches barely fixed a thing.
 At least this one has a higher ratio of Good Bad Bugs compared to New Vegas, although it's really no less buggy overall.